tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 #### P2PVersion

 - All p2p and reactor messaging (messages, detectable behavior)
-- Will change gradually as reactors evolve to improve performance and support new features - eg proposed new message types BatchTx in the mempool and HasBlockPart in the consensus
-- It's easy to determine the version of a peer from its first serialized message/s
+- It should be easy to determine the version of a peer from its first serialized message/s
 - New versions must be compatible with at least one old version to allow gradual upgrades
 - We need the peer/reactor protocols to take the versions of peers into account when sending messages so that we don't send messages that the peer won't understand or won't expect.